Leighton Bromswold: Walton's Lives 1796

 From a note to a 1796 edition of Walton's Lives, quoted in H. B. Maling, 'Leighton Bromswold, the Church and Lordship'.

 It appears from a recent survey of this church, that the reading desk is on the right hand in the nave, just as you enter the chancel, and that is height is seven feet, four inches; and that the pulpit is on the left hand, and exactly of the same height.
 They are both pentagonal.
-The church is at present paved with bricks; the roofs bother of the church and chancel tiles, and not under drawn or ceiled.
+The church is at present paved with bricks; the roofs both of the church and chancel tiles, and not under drawn or ceiled.
 There are no communion rails; but, as you advance to the communion table you ascend three steps.
 The windows are large and handsome, with some small remnants of painted glass.
 The seats and pews both in the nave, the cross-aisles, and the chancel, somewhat resemble the stalls in cathedrals, but are very simple, with little or no ornament, nearly alike, and formed of oak.
 It was evidently the intention of Mr Herbert that in his church there should be no distinction between the seats of the rich and those of the poor.
 During Divine Service the men have from time immemorial been accustomed to sit on the south side of the Nave, and the women on the north side.
 In the cross-aisles the male servants sit on the south side, and the female servants on the north side.